- January 8, 2026

 In the bigger picture, digital scarcity marks a shift from an internet of information to an internet of value.
 It allows creators, users, and investors to own and trade unique digital assets without needing banks, publishers, or platforms to verify authenticity.

-It’s what made Bitcoin valuable, NFTs possible, and decentralized finance (DeFi) functional.
+What is DeFi?DeFi stands for Decentralized Finance.
+It refers to a collection of applications and platforms built on blockchain that allow people to transact without banks.Keep learning) functional.
 It’s the foundation of digital ownership and the reason why, for the first time in history, value itself can be native to the internet.

 Recap